tanaos/synthex-python/README.md

 - `output_type`: a string which specifies the format of the output dataset.
 Only `"csv"` (meaning a .csv file will be generated) is supported at this time, but we will soon add more options.

-- `output_path`: a string which specifies a full path (including file name) on your machine where the output dataset will be generated.
-For instance: `./output_data/output.csv`.
-If the provided file extension does not match the file type specified in 'output_type`, synthex will silently update the file extension to match the one provided in `output_type`.
+- `output_path`: a string which specifies the path where the output dataset will be generated.
+It does not need to contain a file name, as this will be added automatically if one is not provided.
+If `output_path` does contain a file name, its extension must be consistent with the `output_type` parameter.
+If this is the case, the provided `output_path` is used in its entirety.
+Otherwise, the provided extension is replaced with one that is consistent with `output_type`.